Harsh-Lad/Harsh-Lad/README.md

 - 🥅 2021 Goals: Contribute more to Open Source projects

-- ⚡ Fun fact: I love to write python scripts to irritate by friends 😜
+- ⚡ Fun fact: I love to write python scripts to irritate my friends 😜

 ## 🚀 Languages and Tools: